replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install in an online environment

-To install the admin console on a cluster created by the Kuberentes installer, run the installation script provided by the application developer.
+To install the admin console on a cluster created by the Kubernetes installer, run the installation script provided by the application developer.

 ```bash
 curl -sSL https://kurl.sh/supergoodtool | sudo bash